-My first memoir, It Rains In February, was self-published in October 2011 in paperback and as an e-book in November 2011.
+My first memoir, It Rains In February, was originally self-published at the end of 2011.
 As an unknown author, I spent the following year promoting my book for several hours each day.
-By the end of the year, I had 75 Amazon reviews with an average rating of 4/5 stars.
-I had also achieved my goal of 50,000 people having a copy of my book which had risen into the top 100 bestsellers in the memoir category.
+By the end of 2012, I had 75 Amazon reviews with an average rating of 4/5 stars.
+I had also achieved my goal of 50,000 people having a copy of my book which had risen into the top 100 bestsellers in the main memoir category.
 In 2014, my book was a finalist in the Wishing Shelf Independent Book Awards.
-I am currently writing my second memoir.
+I am currently writing my second memoir and a series of children’s books.

 To find out more about my book, visit Amazon.com.